Parent page: Server Items

 Use the controls available within a lifecycle definition's tab to configure that definition as required.

-Once a defined lifecycle definition is in use by an Item in the Workspace, that definition can not be deleted.
+Once a defined lifecycle definition is in use by an Item in the server, that definition can not be deleted.
 You can however modify the definition to some extent, including renaming it, modifying its state attributes (color, transitions, applicability, visibility), adding new states to the definition, removing any unused states, and linking stages to revision levels (where applicable).

 First, enter a meaningful name for the definition in the

 Definition Name field.
 The tab will dynamically reflect the name entered.

 Lifecycle Management controls to select the style of lifecycle management - either Simple or Advanced.
 The simple style means there are only States and State Transitions involved.
 The advanced style allows definition of Stages, into which the states are clustered.

 Specify name and style for the lifecycle definition.
 Initial State